EXPLAINER: Stakes high as Moscow opens 1st of 3 Afghan meets

 U.S. Secretary of State Antony Blinken has tried to convey a sense of urgency to Afghanistan’s rival factions.
 After Thursday’s meeting in Moscow, he wants the United Nations to convene a conference of foreign ministers from Iran, Pakistan, India, Russia, China and the United States “to provide a unified approach to supporting peace in Afghanistan.”
 In a third step, he wants a peace deal signed at the third conference, to be held in Turkey by the time of the U.S. withdrawal.

 But many seemingly unsolvable problems remain.
 Rival Afghan leaders have checkered and violent histories.
-Caught in the middle are ordinary Afghans, wary their uncertain future is to be determined by warlords, an increasingly isolated and corrupt administration, and the fundamentalist Taliban.
+Caught in the middle are ordinary Afghans, wary their uncertain future is to be determined by warlords, a corrupt administration, and the fundamentalist Taliban.

 The Moscow conference is seen as a critical first step.
 Key players are attending, including U.S. peace envoy Zalmay Khalilzad, Afghan national security adviser Hamdullah Mohib and Taliban co-founder Mullah Abdul Ghani Baradar, who will lead a 10-member delegation.
 Representatives of Pakistan, Iran, India and China are also participating.